-We have written the following questions following conversations with school staff and governers who have gone through or are consdiering the transformation process.
+We have written these questions and answers following conversations with school staff and governors whose schools have gone through or are considering the transformation process.

 If you have any additional questions or would like more information please contact Jill Caskey by email Jill@ief.org.uk

 The consultation process can be started by any group involved in the school.
 You can help to start the process by going to the website integratemyschool.com to register your support for your child’s school to become integrated.
 To move on to the ballot phase, at least 20% of parents must request the ballot or the Board of Governors must pass a resolution to hold a ballot.
 The Board of Governors will then write to the managing authority, for example the Council for Catholic Maintained Schools and/or the Education Authority, to notify them of this decision.
 The ballot must be held between 1-3 months of this happening.

 The parental ballot is the opportunity for parents to vote on whether they want the school to transform.
 The ballot is postal and organised by an independent organisation known as the Electoral Reform Service (ERS), therefore all responses remain confidential.
 Every adult registered as a parent of a child at the school will get a vote.
 (One vote per registered parent).